 To start out the year, the SBA has disbursed $75.00 into each registered student organization's bank account with the Accounting office.
 This should be used as seed money to start up the year, host a Student Group Fair table, and hold your first informational meetings.
 As you prepare to host events and need additional funding, you should prepare a detailed budget to find out what your needs are.
 Then, review your options for obtaining funds.
-There is additional detail in the Video 5 series above, but some of your options include:
+Options include:

 - MSU Law Alumni Association Event Funding Request Form (PDF)